Wei-Hsi/Dictionary_FinalProject/README.md

 	}
 ```
 ### 2. Default 7000 words database
+There are two CSV files under the `7000words_database` folder needed to be built in advance.
 ### 3. Import jar
 This project is built on Eclipse.
 First, you need to put the jar file under your project.
 Double click the project >> Properties >> Java Build Path >> Libraries >> Add External JARs >> add `mysql-connector-java-8.0.16.jar` >> apply